Installing and running the Workbench CLI

 Uninstalling

 There is not yet an uninstaller.
 You can clear the entire context directory, which includes the context file, all credentials, and all JARs.
-This will then require a re-install (see above).
+This will then require a reinstall (see above).

-rm -R $HOME/.terra
+rm -R $HOME/.workbench